 This Easy Pork Ragu is incredibly meaty red sauce that’s tangy, a little garlicky, and just a tiny bit sweet.
 Spoon it over a big pile of noodles, and it’s the perfect comfort food.

-Pork Shoulder Ragu
+A Note on Pork Shoulder for Ragu

-This recipe calls for a pork shoulder roast, sometimes called Boston Butt or Pork Butt Roast.
+This recipe calls for a pork shoulder roast, sometimes called Boston butt or pork butt roast.
 It’s the cut of meat you use for carnitas and country-style pork ribs and is a perfect cut for braising because it becomes fall-apart tender when given a long, slow cooking time.

 Best of all, pork shoulder is usually pretty cheap, so if you’re looking for a dinner-to-impress that won’t break the bank, this is a great option.